ark-aces/aces-ethereum-ark-channel-service/README.md

 ```
 curl http://localhost:9190/
 ```

 ```
 {
-  "name" : "Aces BTC-ARK Channel Service",
+  "name" : "Aces ETH-ARK Channel Service",
-  "description" : "ACES BTC to ARK Channel service for transferring BTC to ARK",
+  "description" : "ACES ETH to ARK Channel service for transferring ETH to ARK",
   "version" : "1.0.0",
   "websiteUrl" : "https://arkaces.com",
-  "instructions" : "After this contract is executed, any BTC sent to depositBtcAddress will be exchanged for ARK and  sent directly to the given recipientArkAddress less service fees.\n",
+  "instructions" : "After this contract is executed, any ETH sent to depositEthAddress will be exchanged for ARK and sent directly to the given recipientArkAddress less service fees.\n",
   "flatFee" : "0",
   "percentFee" : "1.00%",
   "inputSchema" : {